 - Upgrade all Managed Backup and Cloud Connect Servers to v10!

 - Set Automatic Report Delivery Settings.

 It’s completely within your grasp to have a pleasant experience at the beginning of the month.
 Yes, you must provide Service Provider Console the data it needs!
 Yes, managed Veeam Backup & Replication servers require the Management Agent to be running and correctly connected!
-By following the suggestions above, you will be able to generate an accurate License Usage Report that details all of your Cloud Connect, Service Provider Console, and Managed Backup and Replication server consumption in points that you can easily send to your aggregator via email or by inputting the data into Pulse.
+By following the suggestions above, you will be able to generate an accurate License Usage Report that details all of your Cloud Connect, Service Provider Console, and Managed Backup and Replication server consumption in points that you can easily input into VCSP Pulse for your monthly usage reporting.